Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Nomenclatures

 In this section, we provide the notations and nomenclatures used throughout our proofs for a comprehensive presentation.
-However, it is worth noting that all the notation has been properly introduced in the main text.
+However, it is worth noting that all notations have been properly introduced before their first use.
 We next articulate the missing definitions and equation formulas.

 {\bf Missing definitions and equation formulas.} \paragraph{The iterate of $\bz_i$ when $i \in \calA^{t-1}$.}

 \paragraph{Local parameter innovation $\tilde{\bm{G}}^t$ of the auxiliary sequence.}

 where the last equality holds because $\x_i^t = \x_i^{\tau_i(t)+1}$ and re-grouping. \paragraph{Decomposition in the Proof of~\prettyref{lmm: consensus z without pseudo}.} The local parameter innovation of the auxiliary sequence $\tilde{\bm{G}}^t$ can be decomposed as $\tilde{\bm{G}}^t \triangleq \TDt{t} + \Dt{t} + s \DFt{t}$.
 Detailed definitions can be found below. \begin{itemize}[leftmargin=*] \item $[\TDt{t}]_i \triangleq \indc{i \in \calA^t} (t - \tau_i(t)) \sum_{r=0}^{s-1} \pth{ \nabla \ell_i(\x_i^{(t,r)};\xi_i^{(t,r)}) - \nabla F_i(\x_i^{(t,r)}) };$ \item $[\Dt{t}]_i \triangleq \indc{i \in \calA^t} (t - \tau_i(t)) \sum_{r=0}^{s-1} \pth{\nabla F_i(\x_i^{(t,r)}) - \nabla F_i(\x_i^t) };$ \item $[\DFt{t}]_i \triangleq \nabla F_i(\x_i^t).$ \end{itemize}